Devansh0Tyagi-Codes/Devansh0Tyagi-Codes/README.md

 <br/>

-<p>A movie and web-series discovery site where you can browse films and shows, search across all sections, mark favorites, track what you've watched, and get IMDb + Rotten Tomatoes ratings at a glance.</p>
+A movie and web-series discovery site where you can browse films and shows, search across sections, mark favorites, track what you've watched, and see IMDb + Rotten Tomatoes ratings at a glance.

 <br/>